 Students enrolled in the Cox School who are seeking to fulfill any portion of their degree requirements through transfer credit must file a petition for approval of their intentions with the Undergraduate Office in 252 Maguire Building prior to enrollment for such courses.
 With the approval of the appropriate SMU departmental chair, SMU students may complete a maximum of 15 transfer hours for degree credit.
 Matriculated students must complete all required business courses in residence.
-Exceptions to this policy require concurrent approval of the Associate Dean for Undergraduate Studies, the appropriate Department Chair, and the Director of the B.B.A.
-Program.
+Exceptions to this policy require concurrent approval of the Associate Dean for Undergraduate Studies, the appropriate Department Chair, and the BBA Director of Advising and Student Records.

 Students are cautioned to check the current SMU bulletin before enrolling in courses at other institutions and to verify transferability with the appropriate offices.
 Regardless of the number of acceptable transfer hours, at least 60 hours of the total 122 baccalaureate hours must be completed in residence at SMU.
-Of the 48 required business hours, a minimum of 30 must be completed in residence in the Cox School, and the last 30 hours of credit earned toward the baccalaureate degree must be completed in residence at SMU.
+Of the 48 required business hours, a minimum of 30 must be completed in residence in the Cox School